Warehouse Worker Resume Example

 You should highlight organizational skills, problem-solving, and knowledge of warehouse safety.
 These are crucial for handling up to 1,500 packages per shift without mistakes.

-Adding customer service skills and experience with warehouse equipment like pallet jacks or forklifts boosts your resume.
+Adding customer service skills and experience with warehouse equipment like pallet jacks or forklifts boosts your resume—qualities you can also emphasize in a delivery driver cover letter.
 This helps you show you can handle every part of the job.

 Looking for more resume ideas beyond package handler?
 I get it-sometimes you want options or need something more tailored.